Museums, Concerts, Research, Reading, Exercise!

 MET OPERA STREAMS: Each day, a different encore presentation from the company’s Live in HD series is being made available for free streaming on the Met website, with each performance available for a period of 23 hours, from 7:30 p.m.
 EDT until 6:30 p.m. the following day.
 The schedule will include outstanding complete performances from the past 14 years of cinema transmissions, starring all of opera’s greatest singers.

 BROOKLYN BOTANIC GARDEN: The garden is in bloom even as it has been closed.
-Magnolias in Brooklyn are beautiful.
-The Cherry blossoms are reaching their peak.
-If you can't get out, you can enjoy the blossoms and Spring-in-the-garden online.
+Garden staff has live tours occasionally, and the video is posted on the website.
+Check it out now and then.
+The Japanese garden tour is especially lovely!
+If you can't get out, you can enjoy Spring-in-the-garden online.

 BROOKLYN HISTORICAL SOCIETY: Brooklyn stories from BHS's archives, brought to life on the web.
 "In Pursuit of Freedom" explores Brooklyn’s anti-slavery movement.
 "An American Family Grows in Brooklyn" tells the story of the Lefferts Family and Brooklyn’s transformation from an agricultural frontier to a diverse urban center.
 The Brooklyn Bridge Park and Brooklyn Historical Society have partnered to reveal the history of the borough’s waterfront.
 And more!